pohy/niwa/README.md

 - How many flowers can the player spawn?

 ## TODO
+- Z key is not accessible for QWERTZ
 - Game progression
   - Initial, only sazeničky
   - Konev comes into action